donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Mobile-Colorbox.md

 Mobile First Responsive Colorbox Window to open a link, div, code, about anything.
 Including a iframe using external data.

-Using the provided code works with, Jquery 3.3.2 and Bootstrap 4 beta 3.
+Using the provided code works with, jQuery 3.3.2 and Bootstrap 4 beta 3.

 Colorbox if you have not used it was created by [Jack Moore](http://www.jacklmoore.com/colorbox/)